gapurov/claude-code-env-switcher/README.md

   -e, --env-file <path>  Use a specific claude-env-sets.sh for this shell -l, --local            Do not persist the change; only affect current shell
 ```

+### fzf-powered interactive mode

+- Requirements: `fzf` installed and running in a TTY.
+- `clsenv` with no args opens an interactive menu of commands (simplified; local toggles live inside `use`).
+- `clsenv use` with no args opens an interactive picker of environments.
+For each non-default env you’ll see both the normal and `--local` options.
+- Selecting `list` from the interactive menu shows the environments in an fzf viewer (view-only).

 ### Local vs. persistent switches